felixghislaindev/shorten/README.md

 # Project title

-NFS-(Newton Fashion Store) is upskilling project on headless CMS using Commerce Tools and Contentful to create a storefront allowing the user to have an immersive eCommerce experience.

-## Motivation

 Shorten is a simple full-stack application that provides URL shortening functionality,it uses NanoId in the backend.

 ## Code style